momsdish-corp/public-wp-clickup-sync/README.md

 ![Connections Panel](docs/screenshot-activate.png)
 ![Connections Panel](docs/screenshot-connect.png)

-## License
+## Legal

-This is free and unencumbered software released into the public domain.
-For more information, please refer to [LICENSE.md](LICENSE.md).
+This WordPress plugin is provided as-is, without any guarantees or support.
+We're sharing the code to help anyone else dealing with the same issues.
+The code can be used without any restrictions, both for commercial and non-commercial use.
+See [LICENSE.md](LICENSE.md) for more info.